petermr/docanalysis/README.md

 # docanalysis
-- Semantic analysis of text documents including sentence and paragraph splitting
-- Unsupervised entity extraction from sections of papers that have defined boilerplates.
-For example, Ethics Statements, Funders, Acknowledgments, and so on.
+Unsupervised entity extraction from sections of papers that have defined boilerplates.
+Examples of such sections include - Ethics Statements, Funders, Acknowledgments, and so on.

 ## Purpose
 ### Primary Purpose
 - Extracting Ethics Committees and other entities related to Ethics Statements from papers
-- Curating the extracted entities to public repositories like Wikidata
+- Curating the extracted entities to public databases like Wikidata
-- Building a feedback loop where we go from unsupervised entity extraction, to curating the extracted information in public repositories to then supervised entity extraction.
+- Building a feedback loop where we go from unsupervised entity extraction to curating the extracted information in public repositories to then, supervised entity extraction.

 ### Subsidary Purpose(s)
-The package can be used beyond Ethics Statements.
-As long as the section you are interested in has a defined set of boilerplates, the package can be used.
-The only additional step would be dictionary creation.
-Check the section below where we discuss what dictionaries are and how to create them.
+The use case can go beyond Ethics Statements. `docanalysis` is a general package that can extract relevant entities from the section of your interest.

-For example, acknowledgements, data availabilty statmement, funding all have a fairly generic sentence structure.
-By defining a dictionary of boilerplates specific to the sections, you can use `docanalysis` to extract entities.
+Sections like Acknowledgements, Data Availability Statements, etc., all have a fairly generic sentence structure.
+All you have to do is create an `ami` dictionary that contains boilerplates of the section of your interest.
+You can, then, use `docanalysis` to extract entities.
+Check this section [dictionaries](https://github.com/petermr/docanalysis#how-to-run) which outlines steps for creating custom dictionaries.
 In case of acknowledgements or funding, you might be interested in the players involved.
 Or you might have a use-case which we might have never thought of!
 ## Installation
 - Git clone the repository
     ```